 In this mode, 1-phase ON and 2-phase ON modes are used alternatively.
 The step size becomes half of the full step (45o in this case) thereby increasing the resolution.

-Thanks for reading about stepper motor working principle.
+Thanks for reading about “How does a stepper motor work?”.